moefh/stm32-blink/README.md

 # stm32-blink

-This is a simple blink example written in assembly for the BluePill board (STM32F103C8T6).
+This is a simple blink example written in assembly for the Blue Pill board (`STM32F103C8T6`).

 ## Build